QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_3.rst

 This is another :doc:`sequel to an earlier lecture <tax_smoothing_1>`

-As earlier, we use Markov jump linear quadratic (LQ) dynamic programming problems to implement some ideas Barro (1999 :cite:`barro1999determinants`, 2003 :cite:`barro2003religion`) that extend his classic 1979 :cite:`Barro1979` model of tax smoothing
+As earlier, we use method introduced in lecture :doc:`Markov Jump LQ dynamic programming <markov_jump_lq>` to implement some ideas Barro (1999 :cite:`barro1999determinants`, 2003 :cite:`barro2003religion`) that extend his classic 1979 :cite:`Barro1979` model of tax smoothing

 Barro’s 1979 :cite:`Barro1979` model is about a government that borrows and lends in order